 In verse 6, Paul reminds the Galatians that “Abraham believed God, and it was accounted to him for righteousness.”

-Abraham didn’t have circumcision or the law when God accepted him.
+Judaizers were duping the Galatians into thinking that circumcision and the law could save them.
+Paul says, "no way!"
+Abraham, the very father of the Jews, was made right with God through faith!
+Abraham didn’t even have circumcision or the law when God accepted him.
+The law wasn’t given until 430 years after God preached the gospel to Abraham.
+And Abraham was not circumcised until 14 years after he believe God’s promise.
 Are we better than Father Abraham?
 How ridiculous to think that by keeping God’s commandments and being a “good person” it is enough to earn God’s favor.

 Anyone Can Be a Son of Abraham by Taking Abraham’s Example of Faith (v.7)

 In verse 7, Paul makes an astonishing statement: “They which are of faith, the same are the children of Abraham.”
 Step aside, you law-keeping Jews who carry around your birth certificate that says “son of Abraham!"
-Romans 9:7 says that “not all are children of Abraham because they are his offspring.”
-Romans 2:28-29 adds that “no one is a Jew who is merely one outwardly, nor is circumcision outward and physical.
-But a Jew is one inwardly, and circumcision is a matter of the heart, by the Spirit, not by the letter.”
+“Not all are children of Abraham because they are his offspring” (Romans 9:7) and “no one is a Jew who is merely one outwardly, nor is circumcision outward and physical.
+But a Jew is one inwardly, and circumcision is a matter of the heart, by the Spirit, not by the letter" (Romans 2:28-29).

 According to verse 8, it was because “the Scripture [foresaw] that God would justify the [Gentiles] through faith, [that God] preached before the gospel unto Abraham, saying, In thee shall all nations be blessed.”